 If you are about to buy an income protection policy or if you already have one for that matter, it is extremely important to check that you have the best occupation definition.
 Without this, you may be left disappointed when the policy doesn't pay out as you expected.

 When buying income protection insurance most people expect it to pay out if they are signed off work by their doctor, much like Statutory Sick Pay (SSP).
 They are motivated by the need to make sure that they have the means to meet their financial commitments.
 If you were to suddenly find that your insurance company believes that, although you can't do your own job, you can do another, you wouldn't be impressed.

 All income protection policy schedules and quotations should detail the definition of incapacity that must be met for a claim to be paid.
 If you are unclear, you should call the insurance company and ask them.

 Different insurance companies offer different definitions for the same occupations and some insurance companies are much better at protecting people who work in manual or risky occupations providing a greater level of cover.
 These companies may not appear on comparison sites because they are often specialist insurers.
-Even more frustrating is the fact that most comparison sites will not ask you enough information about your occupation to present you with accurate solutions.
+Even more frustrating is that most comparison sites will not ask you enough information about your occupation to present you with accurate solutions.

 The best way to buy an income protection policy that will provide you with an 'own occupation' definition is to speak to a specialist income protection adviser*.
 They will take all of your occupational information and search the whole market for the best definition and price on your behalf.